abcdefghiraj/keywords/README.md

-# keywords
+# keywords using RAKE
-Python project to extract keywords from a text corpus.
+RAKE implementation for Python to extract keywords from a text corpus.